iiasa/accelerator_service/README.md

 ### `.env`

 Sets various paths pointing to Accelerator subsystems accessible on your development machine.
-The `*PROJECT_FOLDER` settings should point to the working directories of Accelerator-related Git repositories.
+The `*PROJECT_FOLDER` and `TITILER_FOLDER` settings should point to the working directories of Accelerator-related Git repositories.
 The default values indicate the name of the repository.
 For example,

 ```
 ACCMS_PROJECT_FOLDER='<path to>/accms'